What is Infection ? It’s Symptoms And Preventions

 - Bacteria: These one-cell organisms are responsible for illnesses such as strep throat, urinary tract infections and tuberculosis.

-- Viruses: Even smaller than bacteria, viruses cause a multitude of diseases ranging from the common cold to AIDS.
+- Viruses: Even smaller where to purchase clonazepam than bacteria, viruses cause a multitude of diseases ranging from the common cold to AIDS.

 - Fungi: Many skin diseases, such as ringworm and athlete's foot, are caused by fungi.
 Other types of fungi can infect your lungs or nervous system.

 - Parasites: Malaria is caused by a tiny parasite that is transmitted by a mosquito bite.
 Other parasites may be transmitted to humans from animal feces.

 1. Direct Contact: